 Storey et al. (2010) revisited the Lake Wellman area, where Bockheim et al. (1989) found 450 m of LGM thickening, and used surface exposure dating to determine the age of the Britannia and Hatherton drift limits.
 Their ages for the Britannia drift range from 22 to 182 kyr BP, but they interpreted a cluster of five ages with a mean of 35 kyr BP to represent the age of the drift sheet.
 They correlated the Hatherton drift, only 70-100 m above glacier level, to minor LGM thickening or a Holocene deglaciation event.
 These interpretations would indicate either that Hatherton Glacier did not respond to thickening of ice in the Ross Sea during MIS-2, or that ice in the Ross Sea did not ground and thicken during MIS-2.
 These results are in conflict with the vast majority of glacial geological data (e.g., Baroni and Hall, 2004; Conway et al., 1999; Denton et al., 1989; Stone et al., 2003; Todd et al., 2010; Bromley et al., 2010), marine geologic data (e.g., Shipp et al., 1999; Domack et al., 1999), geophysical data (e.g., Price et al., 2007; Conway et al., 1999), and model results (e.g., Anderson et al., 2004; Waddington et al., 2005; Martín et al., 2006; Pollard and Deconto, 2009; Whitehouse et al., 2011).

-Joy et al. (2014) revisited the upper Hatherton Glacier in order to date the deposits in Dubris and Bibra valleys using surface exposure dating.
-They showed the Britannia II drift is in fact of MIS-6 age, and the Britannia I drift is Holocene in age.
+Joy et al. (2014) revisited the upper Hatherton Glacier in order to date the deposits in Dubris and Bibra Valleys using surface exposure dating.
+They showed the Britannia II drift is in fact of MIS-6 age, and the Britannia I drift is of Holocene in age.
 Using Storey et al.’s (2010) conclusion that lower Hatherton Glacier did not thicken at the LGM, they suggested that the ice thickness of the upper Hatherton Glacier is predominantly controlled by accumulation-driven fluctuations of the EAIS, and that the EAIS ice was thinner during the LGM.
 However, the LGM in Antarctica is known to be later than the global LGM by thousands of years (Stone et al., 2003; Hall et al., 2015), and the Holocene age of the Britannia I drift is in agreement with ages from glaciers throughout the TAM (Todd et al., 2010; Spector et al., unpublished).

-The deglaciation chronology of the Darwin-Hatherton glacier system has been used as one of three key constraints in the swinging gate model of Ross Sea grounding-line retreat (Conway et al., 1999).
-However, this chronology was based on a handful of bulk radiocarbon ages, which likely resulted in an averaging effect on the ages.
+The deglaciation chronology of the Darwin-Hatherton glacier system has been used as one of three key constraints in the swinging gate model of Ross Sea grounding-line retreat (Conway et al., 1999), but this chronology was based on a handful of bulk radiocarbon ages, which likely resulted in an averaging effect on the ages.
 Furthermore, these samples were collected alongside Hatherton Glacier, which is >50 km from the modern grounding-line, and is influenced both by a lagged response to grounding-line position and by changes in surface mass balance.
-It is therefore necessary to gain a more holistic view of the deglaciation history of these glaciers in order to accurately assess the timing both of the establishment of the modern grounding-line position and of steady flow at Hatherton Glacier.
+It is therefore necessary to gain a more regional view of the deglaciation history of these glaciers in order to accurately assess the timing both of the establishment of the modern grounding-line position and of steady flow at Hatherton Glacier.

 Description of Deposits